matthew-balogh/ost-sm-air-quality/_documentation/Documentation.md

 planning and public health responses.
 The sensor data related to air quality was simulated, streamlined, processed, modeled, stored, and visualized to develop a full-stack stream mining data science project powered by open-source technologies.

-**TODO: write results & impact for each objective**
+The experiments and evaluation of different methods showed that traditional batch-based approaches fail to recognize changes in patterns such as trends, seasonality or in distinguishing actual anomalies from sudden yet expected spikes and drops.

 **Keywords:** *Anomaly detection, Forecasting, Stream mining, Open-source technologies*